TreesLab/circRNA_ASD/README.md

 ---
 **circRNA-miRNA-mRNA regulation** (R code)

-All programming scripts used in this study were gathered in ASD_R_codes.Rproj repository.
+All programming scripts used in this study were gathered in ASD_R_codes repository.
 The input data for R scripts can be found in input or output folder.
 The ouput data from R scripts can be found in ouput folder.
 There are four main processes in our analyses.

 **Step1** : to detect DE-circRNAs by linear mixed effect (LME) model

-**Step2** : to construct the circRNA-microRNA-mRNA relation
+**Step2** : to intergate the circRNA-microRNA-mRNA interactions according to the common miRNA targets of the circRNAs and mRNAs

 **Step3** : to calculate the correlation among circRNAs, microRNAs, and mRNAs

-**Empirical gene enrichment analysis** : to perform gene enrichment analysis and permuation test on targeted genes under circRNA-miRNA-mRNA interaction (Fig. 3B)
+**Empirical gene enrichment analysis** : to perform gene enrichment analysis and permutation test on targeted genes of identified circRNA-miRNA-mRNA interaction (Fig. 3B)

 ---

 **Network graphics Cytoscape** (shell code)

-   to generate the up-regualted circRNA network (input files: up-node.txt and up-edge.txt)
+   to generate the up-regualted circRNA network(Fig.3E) (input files: up-node.txt and up-edge.txt)

      $./run-up.sh > up.xml

-   to generate the down-regulated circRNA network (input files: down-node.txt and down-edge.txt)
+   to generate the down-regulated circRNA network(Fig.S6 ) (input files: down-node.txt and down-edge.txt)

      $./run-down.sh > down.xml